bhudson2/spacevlbi/docs/source/Guide.rst

 modelled so that ground-space VLBI baselines can be calculated (see the :ref:`groundtelescope` section below for more information).

-The ``Ground Station`` class enables a ground-based station for space telescope Telemetry, Tracking and Command (TT&C) to be modelled.
+The ``GroundStation`` class enables a ground-based station for space telescope Telemetry, Tracking and Command (TT&C) to be modelled.
 This is useful for calculating the impact of a number of functional constraints (see the :ref:`groundstation` and :ref:`constraints` sections below).